Tempering stochastic density functional theory: Methodology

-In practice the work needs to be multiplied by an overall factor of about 1.7 due to the need to determine $\mu$ based on Eq. (\ref{eq: residues}) but since this factor is common to all our methods here we do not include it.
+In practice, the work needs to be multiplied by a factor of about 1.7 due to the need to determine $\mu$ based on Eq. (\ref{eq: residues}), but since this factor is common to all our methods here we do not include it.